NCUBE: Acquired

 In January 2005, nCUBE was acquired by C-COR for approximately $89.5 million, with an SEC filing for the purchase in October 2004.

-In December 2007, C-COR was acquired by the ARRIS.
+In December 2007, C-COR was acquired by ARRIS.

 Computer models

 nCUBE 10

 One of the first nCUBE machines to be released was the nCUBE 10 of late 1985.
 It was originally called NCUBE/ten but the name morphed over time.
 These were based on a set of custom chips, where each compute node had a processor chip with 32-bit ALU, a 64-bit IEEE 754 FPU, special communication instructions, and 128 KB of RAM.
 A node delivered 2 MIPS, 500 kiloFLOPS (32-bit single precision), or 300 kiloFLOPS (64-bit double precision).
 There were 64 nodes per board.
-The host board, based on an Intel 80286, ran Axis, a custom Unix-like operating system, and each compute node ran a 4KB kernel, Vertex.
+The host board, based on an Intel 80286, ran Axis, a custom Unix-like operating system, and each compute node ran a 4 KB kernel, Vertex.

 nCUBE 10 referred to the machine's ability to build an order-ten hypercube, supporting 1,024 CPUs in a single machine.
 Some of the modules would be used strictly for input/output, which included the nChannel storage control card, frame buffers, and the InterSystem card that allowed nCUBEs to be attached to each other.
 At least one host board needed to be installed, acting as the terminal driver.
 It could also partition the machine into "sub-cubes" and allocate them separately to different users.